Find an Art

 You might also like to use the graphic maps below to help you locate a club…

-The Maps database has been recently updated, so you consult the link above, you can also cross check all information in the directory too, which remains the best source of up to date information (provided the dojo has updated its details).
+You can also check the information in the directory of affiliated dojo too, which remains the best source of up to date information (provided the dojo has updated its details).
 Please remember that all organisation, in the BKA and at a club level, is done by volunteers (who generally have day jobs), so it may take a little time to get a response.